awliapasa/awliapasa/README.md

 🤖 Interested in **Machine Learning, Data Science, Artificial Intelligence, and Backend Development**

 I enjoy learning new technologies, exploring data, and building solutions using programming.
-Currently focusing on improving my skills in **Python, data analysis, and AI development**.
+Currently focusing on improving my skills in **Python, data analysis, and AI development** at Infinite Learning.

 ---